What Are the Low-Key Signs That Reveal a Person’s True Character?

 An expression of maturity is an apology.
 Self-reflection is possible for those who are prepared to apologize when they have erred.
 A genuine apology demonstrates that the other person loves the relationship and is prepared to make things right.

-A buddy shows accountability and respect if they express regret for being late and admit that their behavior affected your time.
+A buddy shows accountability and respect by expressing regret for being late and admitting that their behaviour affected your time.

 12. Avoiding Gossip

 Those who refrain from gossiping are typically better people.
-Insecurity, envy, or the desire to control others are common causes of gossip.
-You can rely on someone to be direct and honest if they refrain from spreading rumors and engaging in this behavior.
+Insecurity, envy, or the desire to control others are common causes of Gossip.
+You can rely on someone to be direct and honest if they refrain from spreading rumours and engaging in this behaviour.

-A trustworthy person is frequently one who avoids speaking behind someone’s back or publicly criticizing others.
+A trustworthy person is often one who avoids speaking ill of others behind their back or publicly criticizing them.

 13. Calm Under Pressure